Blog

 Narrative & collaboration focused

-A perfect platform would support for metrics-backed storytelling – and not just the sharing of pie charts.
+A perfect platform would support metrics-backed storytelling – and not just the sharing of pie charts.
 That means as a product owner, I can use a BI platform to explore a set of data and then build a coherent, sharable narrative around it.
-That could manifest itself as a online presentation with live data at different altitudes, supported by text, images, video and other added insights.
-It also means that I should be able to drawn / pin annotations within the data itself.
+That could manifest itself as an online presentation with live data at different altitudes, supported by text, images, video, and other added insights.
+It also means that I should be able to draw / pin annotations within the data itself.

 Governance gone wild

-I’ve seen smart approaches here and they center around clear labeling of the data, its origins, similar / duplicative data and more.
-Having easy way to validate data as “best” or “official” helps too.
+I’ve seen smart approaches here and they center around clear labeling of the data, its origins, similar/duplicative data, and more.
+Having an easy way to validate data as “best” or “official” helps too.
 Ultimately, ML/AI will be a huge help in this arena.

 User-level data FTW